CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/15-code-first.md

 updates it needs to our database structure, including creating any tables that do not exist.

-***However, if we drop a field from our entity, we need to either drop that column in the database table or regenerate the table.***
+***WARNING: if we drop a field from our entity, we need to either drop that column in the database table or regenerate the table.***

-And yes, we have still not run our application!

 ## Next Up: [Services](../iv-business-layer/17-services.md)